 A memorial to Captain James Cook, Sir Francis Drake and Sir Francis Chichester was unveiled in the south cloister of Westminster Abbey on 4 October 1979.
 All three men had circumnavigated the globe by sea in different eras.
 The mosaic of coloured marbles within the oval memorial shows a map of the world, with lines tracing the routes taken and with the three ships shown.
-The sculptor was Eric Fraser and within the stone border are depicted doves, dolphins and an oak and laurel branch.
+The designer was Eric Fraser and within the Portland stone border are depicted doves, dolphins and an oak and laurel branch, carved by Arthur Ayres.
 The Latin inscription around the edge can be translated:

 "Circumnavigators of the world, Sir Francis Drake, James Cook, Sir Francis Chichester"